zmarvin/ZZStringAnimation/README.md

 ### Manual

-All you need to do is drop ZZStringAnimation file into your project
+All you need to do is drop ZZStringAnimation folder into your project

 ## Example usage